nodejs/security-wg/README.md

 1. Adding a `SECURITY.md` file in your repository that you can copy&paste from [us](https://github.com/nodejs/security-wg/blob/e2c03e62d73635a766156c6ea4f9aefb35c04603/processes/responsible_disclosure_template.md).
 Just like having a contribution of code of conduct guidelines, a security guideline will help user or bug hunters with the process of reporting a vulnerability or security concern they would like to share.

 2. Adding our Responsible Security Dislosure badge to your project's README which links to the `SECURITY.md` document.

-## Vulnerability database

-The Node.js Security WG maintains a vulnerability database for core Node.js as well as third party modules from the npm ecosystem.

-Consult [more information](./processes/vuln_db.md) about the vuln db.

 ## Current Project Team Members